intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 ## Protocol Decay {#decay}

-Tolerating unexpected input might be an expedient tool for systems in early phases of deployment, such as was the case for the early Internet.
+Tolerating unexpected input might be an expedient tool for systems in early phases of deployment, which was the case for the early Internet.
 Being lenient in this way defers the effort of dealing with interoperability problems and prioritizes progress.
 However, this deferral can amplify the ultimate cost of handling interoperability problems.